 Time-restricted eating is one form of intermittent fasting, during which you avoid eating during specific time periods.

 However, when comparing people who follow a time-restricted eating plan with those who eat in an earlier time window — such as when we might usually have breakfast — eating in the earlier time window helped to improve feelings of satiety after meals and allowed for better portion control, Palinski-Wade explains.
 Although it was a small study, a 2020 study in the journal Obesity showed this in a trial with 11 adults who were overweight.
+This study also showed a 2.5 times greater weight loss on the same number of calories in a group of women who frontloaded calories and carbs to breakfast when compared to eating a smaller, low-carb breakfast and backloading calories during dinner.

 Why Breakfast Is Good for You